|

 .

-NSW Police, George 5th, "GvR" style cypher, helmet plate issued from
+NSW Police, King George 5th, "GvR" style cypher, helmet plate issued

-c1911 and may have been worn by some officers up to 1935 (it was a common practise in those days, for some senior officers
+from c1911 and may have been worn by some officers up to 1935 (it was a common practice in those days, for some senior

-to continue to wear older, outdated style plates and badges, to denote seniority).
-Probably made locally
+officers to continue to wear older, outdated style plates and badges, to denote seniority).
+Probably made

-in Australia.
-Note the incorrect use of the "Queen Victoria" crown and inaccurate cypher on this original plate.
-Extremely Rare.
+locally in Australia.
+Note the incorrect use of the "Queen Victoria" crown and inaccurate cypher on this original issued plate.

 The NSW Police "1915" Cap Badge; the "voided" 2nd version, with triangular lugs.
 The